|

 130. chronic

-being long-lasting and recurrent or characterized by long suffering
+long-lasting or characterized by long suffering

 131. chronicle